 The best thing about Kiwi.com is NOMAD mode.
 Nomad mode is super unique because it tells you the CHEAPEST way to get to multiple locations in one trip.
 It will connect all of the locations that you are looking to go to and give you the cheapest option for flights connecting each of the different locations.
 For those of you who like to nomad it and wander to different cities or countries during one long trip, this is the site for you.

-One con that I have found with Kiwi is that it doesn’t actually have access to flights to every airport that other services have, but it’s an amazing resource.
+One con that I have found with Kiwi is that it doesn’t actually have access to flights to every airport that other services have, but it’s an amazing resource for finding cheap flights.

 Scott’s Cheap Flights